 If you succeed in your lawsuit, you may be able to recover damages for injuries you sustained in a boat crash.
 You can seek compensation for your medical bills, lost wages, and pain and suffering, among other forms of damages.
 If you lost a close relative in a fatal boat accident, you can file a wrongful death claim and potentially receive compensation for your loved one’s medical and funeral expenses, loss of companionship, and more.

-Florida requires that you file your claim within four years from the date of the crash.
-Wrongful death suits must be filed within two years.Boynton Beach Lawyers Skilled in Negligence Lawsuits
+Florida requires that you file your claim within two years from the date of the crash.
+Wrongful death suits must be filed within two years.West Palm Beach Lawyers Skilled in Negligence Lawsuits

-At Frankl & Kominsky, you can depend on our commitment to never settle for less for our clients.
-Based in Boynton Beach, our injury attorneys are ready to help you assert your right to compensation if you were hurt in a boat accident.
-Our team of lawyers has extensive experience handling complex claims for people who have suffered serious harm.
-We can provide the representation you need to hold responsible individuals or entities accountable for their actions.
-Please call us at (855) 800-8000 or complete our form online to schedule a free consultation.
-We serve clients in Deerfield Beach, Coral Springs, and Fort Lauderdale, among other Florida communities.
+At Frankl Kominsky, you can depend on our commitment.
+Based in West Palm Beach, our injury attorneys are ready to try and help you assert your right to compensation if you were hurt in a boat accident.
+Our team of lawyers have experience handling complex claims for people who have suffered serious harm.
+We can provide the representation you may need to try to hold responsible individuals or entities accountable for their actions.
+Please call us at (561) 354-6184 or complete our form online to schedule a free consultation.
+We serve clients throughout Palm Beach County, including in Lake Worth and Palm Beach Garden.
 We are fluent in Spanish and Creole.